takanory/slides/20191010pyconsg/PITCHME.md

 ### Takanori Suzuki

-PyCon Taiwan / 2019 Sep 22
+PyCon SG / 2019 Oct 10

 Note:

 * Thank you for coming to my presentation.
-* I am very happy to be able to talk in PyCon Taiwan.
+* I am very happy to be able to talk in PyCon Singapore.

 ---